 Beauty blogs also feature health, wellness, fitness, and nutrition.
+So they refer to health blogs, fitness blogs, and food blogs.
 But the main attraction is, of course, the makeup tutorials and advice that beauty bloggers share with their target audience.
-The most visited beauty blogs are very much like lifestyle blogs.
+The most visited beauty blogs are very much like best lifestyle blogs.
 They cover a wide range of topics.

 List of Beauty Blog topics

 - Natural Beauty

 Just like fashion blogs, travel blogs, and health blogs, beauty blogs are a dime a dozen.
 So I narrowed down my selection.
 I’ve chosen excellent, authentic beauty blogs.
 Some of them promote cruelty-free products and have an ethical outlook towards the products they decide to sell through various affiliate programs.

 Let’s get started to see the best blogs!